grnet/apella-app/README.md

 ```
 1234567890
 ```
 * You must create an apella.log file.
 The default path for it is /var/lib/apella/apella.log.
-You can override the path by setting the LOGFILE shell variable.
+You can override the path by setting the APELLA_LOGFILE shell variable.
 * You must create a data folder for the uploaded files and sent emails.
 The default path for it is /var/lib/apella/data.
 You can override the path by setting the APELLA_DATA_DIR shell variable.
 * The service also expects a resources directory at /usr/lib/apella/resources.
 Those resources can be found in the resources directory in the root folder of the repo.
 You can override the path by setting the APELLA_RESOURCES_DIR shell variable.